Altinity/clickhouse-sql-examples/helm/README.md

 # Sample Helm charts for ClickHouse and ClickHouse Keeper

-The samples in this directory illustrate simple helm charts that can be used to deploy ClickHouse and Keeper resources.
+The samples in this directory illustrate simple Helm charts that can be used to deploy ClickHouse and Keeper resources.

-We do not make an effort to show everything users can do with helm and , but rather provide a starting point for further embroidery.
+We do not make an effort to show everything users can do with Helm.
+The samples provide a starting point for further embroidery.

 ## Prerequisites